richie-0/insurance_regression/README.md

 # Insurance Charges Prediction

-This repository contains a Python script for predicting insurance charges based on age using linear regression.
-The script utilizes the pandas, numpy, matplotlib, and scikit-learn libraries.
+This ipynb script predicts insurance charges based on age using linear regression.
+The script utilises pandas, numpy, matplotlib, and scikit-learn libraries.

 ## Installation